Late last fall, I wrote about how U visas were gone for 2014. Now again, USCIS has run out of U visas.

 For the cases that are approvable, but can’t be approved because of the cap being reached, USCIS is putting applicants on a wait list and granting them deferred action in the meantime.
 This allows people to obtain a work card and provides them with some legal status while waiting for U visas to become available again.

-Not every case that was put on the wait list between December 13, 2013 and September 30, 2014 will get granted a U visa this year.
+Not every case that was put on the waitlist between December 13, 2013, and September 30, 2014, will get granted a U visa this year.
 Some people who were provisionally approved may still have to wait yet another year before officially being granted U status.

-It appears that the wait list is prioritized by the date that an applicant filed for U status, not by the date approved.
+It appears that the wait list is prioritized by the date that an application filed for U status, not by the date approved.
 USCIS has not announced the official cut-off date for U approvals.

-Currently there are over 30,000 U cases pending with USCIS.
-Of course, not every case will be approved, but even if 1/3 of them are denied, we already have a wait list that will cover two years.
+Currently, there are over 30,000 U cases pending with USCIS.
+Of course, not every case will be approved, but even if 1/3 of them are denied, we already have a waitlist that will cover two years.
 U applications will continue to be filed and the wait will continue to get longer and longer.

 The U visa is a wonderful visa, but the cap on how many can be granted each year makes it unnecessarily difficult for immigrants to get the status they are eligible for, to move forward with their lives, and it delays their ability to be reunited with the families.